Node.Js Vs Ruby On Rails: Diving Deeper Into The Popular Backend Frameworks

 Programmers can use the same programming language to create both the front and back ends of a mobile application with Node.js (for example, with Node.js on the front and React Native on the back).
 The numerous frameworks, third-party libraries, and instructional materials that are made possible by the extensive npm repository speed up the development of mobile applications.

 RoR has been specifically created for rapid application development and prototyping.
 You can use its Object Relational Mapping (ORM) approach to swiftly design and deploy a fully functional prototype by combining business logic and the data layer.

 The Ruby language is incredibly clear and simple to write.
 With thorough modules, scripts, and a package management system, you can also build a complex application with just a few commands.
 Additionally, a number of external libraries or Ruby gems facilitate quicker development.

 With its extensive selection of third-party libraries, Node.js offers complete test automation and debugging capabilities.
 In the Ruby community, testing and test automation enjoy a lot of popularity.
 Testing is already built into Ruby on Rails, making it easier for developers to test the code as they build the backend.
-Ruby can automatically create skeleton test code while creating the coon because it is built on the MVC architecture.
+Ruby can generate a basic test code framework automatically as you create the code because of its MVC architecture.
 Numerous testing frameworks exist for RoR, such as Rspec, Minitest, and Cucumber.

 What backend is best for a mobile application then?